NucleusPowered/site-v1/docs/modules/warp.md

 ## Adding permissions to warps

-Nucleus can assign a permission for each warp you create if you wish to have that level of control.
-In `main.conf`, set `warp.separate-permissions` to `true` and run `/nucleus reload`.
-Each warp will be assigned the permission `nucleus.warps.[warp name]`, which the player will be required to have before using it.
+Nucleus assigns a permission for each warp you create.
+Each warp will be assigned the permission `nucleus.warps.[warp name]` (where `[warp name]` is replaced with the name of your warp **lowercase**.
+The player will be required to have before using it.
+You will also need to ensure they have access to the warp command if that it how you want them to use the warps - `nucleus.warp.base`.

 ## Adding costs to warps